magnuspedro/datadog-metric-export-test/README.md

 Parallel usage of the micrometer statsd registry with 10 million counts resulted in approximately 2.65 million counts.
 ![micrometer parallel 10 million](micrometer-10million.png)

-Using the dogstatsd library, ten million counts were processed in parallel, resulting in a total of 10 million counts.
+Using the dogstatsd library, ten million counts were processed in parallel, resulting in a total of 10 million counts. ( The small bar was an attempt with a small queue size)
 ![dogstatsd 10 million](dogstatsd-10million.png)

 ### Considerations